afaqsmadi/myTask/README.md

 when you run the project it will automatically

-create database "registration" and insert some data
+create database "registration" and insert some data for sign in

+create database "testing" to upload image

 # localhost is :
 localhost:8080

 # Task have:
- authentication system, and profile page
+ 1-authentication system, and profile page
+ 2-

 # you can login using :